 He gulped and then spoke in a stammer.
 “I have children… and my wife often takes them to the mountains.
 I can’t stomach the idea of these… things… moving around.
 So I have to do this….
 I have to… for them.”
 He repeated the last sentence as if to convince himself.

-I needed to go.
+Suddenly, an explosion thundered through the air.
+Demon screech replied, and the sound of gunfire filled the air.
+My time to go.
 But I wasn’t ready for this.
-My heartbeat sped up.
-My hands trembled.
+My heartbeat sped up, hands trembling.
 I pushed aether into my eyes.
-The world of inverted colors had one huge advantage.
-It didn’t look real.
-A mere illusion, a side effect of using my power, but enough of a trick to steady my arms.
+The world of inverted colors had one huge advantage—it didn’t look real.
+That was a mere illusion of the mind, a side effect of using my power, but enough of a trick to steady my arms.

-I sprung to my feet and whirled past the edge of the tent.
+I sprung to my feet and whirled past the rock.
 Chaos devoured the encampment.
-At the other side, Katherine fought against the Amunite warrior and the leader of the camp.
-Her sword burned with grass green flame.
-The crimson-haired woman formed a snake made of pure darkness from her aether, which kept lashing at Katherine.
+At the other side, Katherine fought against the lizard demon and the leader of the camp.
+Grass green flame formed a sword in Katherine’s hands, with which she fended off the demon.
+The crimson-haired woman formed snakes of pure darkness out of her palms and used those to lash at Katherine.

 The drones skittered around, trying to find cover while returning fire as the deputy and the sheriff shot at them.
 I drew a deep breath and focused.
 One drone turned and aimed a rifle at me.
 Instinct took over.
-I clenched my thigh, drew my cold anaconda and shot the Amunite from the man’s head.
+I clenched my thigh, drew my colt, and shot the demon from the man’s head.
 With a screech, the creature exploded into black blood, and the body collapsed to the ground.

-I slid back behind the tent, opened the anaconda’s barrel and drew a full moon clip with my other hand.
+I slid back behind the rock, opened the colt’s barrel, and drew a full moon clip with my other hand.
 I reloaded, jerked the cylinder in and froze as I glanced left.
-Deputy Norton lay on the ground by the tent, sprinkled in crimson and not moving.
-Shit!
+Deputy Norton lay on the ground by a tent, not moving.
+Shit.
 I bolted toward him.
 As I ran between the tents, I shot at the Amunite drones.
 One, two, three, four, five, six.
-All hits, all into insects.
+All hits, all into insect demons.

-I slid to the deputy and ducked above him.
+I reached the deputy and ducked above him.
 He had a bleeding gash at the back of his skull but was still breathing.
 I exhaled with relief.